docarray/docarray/docs/user_guide/storing/docindex.md

 **Runtime configurations**

-_Runtime configurations_ are configurations that pertain to the entire DB or DB table (as opposed to just a specific column), and that you can dynamically change at runtime.
+_Runtime configurations_ are configurations that pertain to the entire database or table (as opposed to just a specific column), and that you can dynamically change at runtime.

 This commonly includes:
 - default batch size for batching operations
-- default mapping from pythong types to DB column types
+- default mapping from pythong types to database column types
-- default consistency level for various DB operations
+- default consistency level for various database operations
 - ...

-For every backend, you can get the full list of configurations, and their defaults, like this:
+For every backend, you can get the full list of configurations and their defaults:

 ```python
 from docarray.index import HnswDocumentIndex